PaolaDMadd-Pro/UnitTest_Exercises/README.md

     }
  ```
 as well as in `VideoServiceTests` file and we need to initialize the file reader property with a "fake" property
-in our case we created a class in our UnitTests project called `FakeFileReader`, as follows:
+in our case we created a class in our UnitTests project called `FakeFileReader` (by name convention can be named Stub or Fake or Mock + interface name), as follows:
 ```
-public class FakeFileReader : IFileReader //by  convention can be named Stub or Fake or Mock + interface name
+public class FakeFileReader : IFileReader
     {
         public string Read(string path)
         {